stendahls/ga-device-deep/README.md

 Using browser features to determine a device type relies on the browsers never updating their features and no new devices coming out that mess with our assumptions.
 That's why this script only runs for a yearly  quarter.

-Androids from Samsung and LG are generally launch in Q1 at MWC, iPhones are launched in Q3 and the Q4 is still the largest buying season for tech.
+Androids from Samsung and LG are generally launched in Q1 at MWC, iPhones are launched in Q3 and the Q4 is still the largest buying season for tech.
 Not to mention the browsers' evergreen update schedules.

 This particular script will stop collecting data after the end of the period at the top of this into (eg, 2017Q2 - the script will stop collecting after the end of 2017 quarter 2, ie June 30th).
 Set a recurring reminder in your  calendar and either delete or update this script on the run-up to that date.